sstsimulator/sst-docs/docs/core/link/send.md

 void send(Event* event);
 ```

-Send an event over the link, optionally, with additional latency added to the mimimum latency the link was configured with as well as any other latency added to the link.
+Send an event over the link, optionally, with additional latency added to the minimum latency the link was configured with as well as any other latency added to the link.

 ## Parameters